Lennix/HappyAuction/readme.txt

 - SnipeBuyout:  Traditional buyout bot that will buyout loop first item.
 - SnipeDps:     Will buyout loop first item if when desired DPS.
 - LogResults:   Sets filters and scans all results logging all items to a file
+- LogStash:     Logs all items in your stash.
+Includes item sell example.
+- BestMojo:     Finds the highest damage mojo.
 - GemMiner:	    More complex bot that searches across multiple filters finding and buying cheap items with expensive gems.

 NOTES
 ------------------------------------------------------------------------------
-- HappyAuction can run in the background (not minimized) while you do other stuff.
+- HappyAuction can run with D3 in the background (not minimized) while you do other stuff.
+The only exception is if you use haStashSelect or haStashNext.
 - There will be a brief 2-3 second delay before running a script the first time.
 This is necessary to run a memory scan of Diablo 3 to detect everything HappyAuction needs to operate.